 I have been a researcher or visiting scholar at the Academia Sinica's Institute of History and Philology, Yunnan University, at the Humboldt University (Berlin) and most recently in Nehru Memorial Museum and Library.
 I have received several fellowships including a Fulbright to the People's Republic of China (2007-08), a multi-year Mellon New Direction Fellowship and in 2015 a NEH FPIRI Fellow (administered by American Institute of Indian Studies).
 In response to the demand for specialized knowledge of China outside of academia, I was accepted as one of 20 individuals to serve in the fourth cohort (2014-16) in the National Committee of US-China Relations’ Public Intellectual Program.
 Currently (academic year 2020-21) I have been selected to serve as a resident fellow at the Wilson Center in Washington D.C.

 My commitment to teaching is not limited to my classroom instruction.
 Having lamented the lack of quality materials on Chinese history, I have worked with several publishers to contribute to scholarship that advances the teaching of Asian history.
-I co-authored with Yurong Yang Atwill, Sources in Chinese History: Diverse Perspectives from 1644 to the Present (2010) -- with a 2nd edition currently in production with Routledge.
+I co-authored with Yurong Yang Atwill, Sources in Chinese History: Diverse Perspectives from 1644 to the Present (2010) -- followed by a revised 2nd edition with Routledge that included new documents, new translations and new visual sources.
 In addition, I am currently completing a biography of the Chinese scholar-official Lin Zexu.
 Often presented as a stand-in for China’s putative xenophobia, Lin’s three decades-long career in China’s borderlands is testimony to a very different reality.
 Lin’s life opens a window onto the many global challenges Qing China faced in a rapidly changing world.
 Tentatively entitled Lin Zexu: Imperial China and a Globalizing World the manuscript is already under contract with Oxford University Press

 For six years, I served as the Department of History's Director of Graduate Studies (2010-2014/2015-2017) and was awarded Graduate School Alumni Society Graduate Program Chair Leadership Award.
 I teach courses at both the graduate and undergraduate level.

 PhD, University of Hawai'i, 1999